revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/04-Components.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-- You can use `styles` property to keep the CSS code inline to style your component's HTML template.
+- You can use the `styles` property to keep the CSS code in line to style your component's HTML template.
 ```ts
 @Component({
   selector: 'app-root',